PlayFab/thundernetes-ui/docs/api-auth.md

 This file uses ```proxy_pass``` to define that every request to ```http://{proxy_ip}/tls/``` will be forwarded to ```https://{your_endpoint_with_mTLS}/```, the trailing forward slashes are necessary so the rest of the URI is forwarded too.
 It also defines the key pair that the client, this proxy, uses to authenticate, for this ```proxy_ssl_certificate``` and ```proxy_ssl_certificate_key``` are used.
 Finally, you use ```proxy_ssl_trusted_certificate``` to define a trusted Certificate Authority (CA), so every certificate signed with that will be trusted, and also ```proxy_ssl_verify``` to toggle the validation for the certificates that come from the server.

-Now create a Dockerfile with the following:
+Now create a Dockerfile with the following, be sure to have the files you need in the same directory:

 ```Dockerfile
 FROM nginx:1.23-alpine